freeman-lab/gl-material/README.md

 Standard format and constructor for reusable 3d materials.

 A **material** is defined as an object with three properties:
-- a style definition
-- a fragment shader
+- `fragment` a fragment shader
+- `style` a object with all variable parameters, their types, and default values, corresponding to a single struct in the shader
-- a name
+- `name` a string

-The style corresponds to a single struct in the shader, passed as a uniform, that contains all adjustable parameters.
-We specify in our material definition all accepted styles, their types, and their default values.

 **Why is this useful?** By using a common format, we can publish materials as modules to npm!
 It's slightly higher level than publishing raw shader code, and lets us specify shaders alongside their parameters.